Engineering Math Prep Academy

 - Supplemental math instruction emphasizing future Calculus I success

-- Strategies for academic success
+- Strategies and planning for academic success

 - Participation in a community service project